Marcus6116/base-split-vault-lock-list-clean/README.md

 ## Setup

 Because the original project description does not specify a required runtime or framework, setup should be based on the files included in the repository.

+A typical setup process is:

+1. Clone the repository.
+2. Open the project directory.
+3. Review the available source files and configuration files.
+4. Install any dependencies required by the project.
+5. Run the available build, test, or start command if one is provided.